andypicke/Bcycle/BcycleDenver.md

 ```

-## Now I want to compute the total rides per month and see what kind of seasonal cycle there is.
+## First I want to compute the total rides per month and see what kind of seasonal cycle there is.

 ```r
 # List of months